-Another huge plus is the vehicle’s climate control system, which will run off the battery through the night.
+Another huge plus is the vehicle’s climate control system, which will run off the battery through the night, making it comfortable and safe to sleep in your car.
 You can set the heat and air conditioning, hit the sack, and the engine will kick on intermittently through the night to keep the battery charging.
 You can finally tackle frosty adventures without becoming the real-life abominable snowman.

 If you want to shrink your carbon footprint and make every gas dollar count, the Prius is your best bet.

 The Rav4 is another crossover SUV that will support all your good decisions to tackle the outdoors.
 Like the Subaru Outback, the Rav4 has a roomy 73 cubic feet of cargo space with the back seats down.
 You’ll be able to slide a Luno Signature Air Mattress in without any WWE mattress-wrestling theatrics.

 Even though you might not get a 6-cylinder engine, the Rav4 Adventure trim’s all-wheel drive can pull up to 3,500 pounds, which tops all competitors in its class.
 It also gets an impressive 30 mpg on highways.
 It’s not a Prius, but will a Prius haul your jet ski?